CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   VRRP global configuration.

-### Atrributes
+### Attributes

   enable                Turn the feature 'on' or 'off'.
-The default is 'off'. advertisement-interval
+The default is 'off'.

-                        Sets the interval between successive VRRP
+  advertisement-interval Sets the interval between successive VRRP advertisements -- RFC 5798 defines this as a 12-bit value expressed as 0.1 seconds, with default 1000 milliseconds, i.e., 1 second.
+Represented in units of  milliseconds

-                        advertisements -- RFC 5798 defines this as a 12-bit
+  preempt               When set to true, enables preemption by a higher  priority backup router of a lower priority master router

-                        value expressed as 0.1 seconds, with default 1000 milliseconds, i.e., 1 second.
-Represented in units of milliseconds preempt               When set to true, enables preemption by a higher priority backup router of a lower priority master router priority              Specifies the sending VRRP interface's priority for the virtual router.
+  priority              Specifies the sending VRRP interface's priority for the virtual router.
 Higher values equal higher priority

 ## nv set router vrrp priority 1-254